dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-upgrading-dbt-versions.md

 Certain configurations in dbt_project.yml have been renamed
 :::

 Existing projects will see non-breaking deprecation warnings.
-To remove the warnings, most projects can change three lines:
+You can change three lines in most projects to remove the warnings:

 <File name='dbt_project.yml'>